eth-its/autopkg-mac-recipes-yaml/README.md

     autopkg repo-add eth-its/autopkg-mac-recipes-yaml

 All these recipes are `.jamf` recipes (or their parents) which use `JamfUploader` processors.
-To use these, run the following command:
+To use these processors, run the following command:

     autopkg repo-add grahampugh-recipes
     - or -